adslabcuhk/edrstore/EDRStore/README.md

 }
 ```

-Note that you need to modify `storageServerIp_`, and `storageServerPort_` according to the machines that run the storage server (cloud).
+Note that you need to modify `ip`, and `port` according to the machines that run the storage server (cloud) and the key server.

 - Client usage: